roma-patel/notebook/text/posts/sanity.md

 ---

 wine and chocolate and tea can help most things
-research ideas and (clean) code can help most others
+research ideas can help most others
 you cannot help everyone
-you should talk to family more
+you should talk to family more, talk to old friends more
 you cannot feel misery at every death toll, suicide and bomb blast in Syria / every far away place
 read actual literature again
 explore unseen places